databricks/scala-style-guide/README.md

 Always prefer Atomic variables over `@volatile`.
 They have a strict superset of the functionality and are more visible in code.
 Atomic variables are implemented using `@volatile` under the hood.

-Prefer Atomic varibles over explicit synchronization when: (1) all critical updates for an object are confined to a *single* variable and contention is expected.
+Prefer Atomic variables over explicit synchronization when: (1) all critical updates for an object are confined to a *single* variable and contention is expected.
 Atomic variables are lock-free and permit more efficient contention.
 Or (2) synchronization is clearly expressed as a `getAndSet` operation.
 For example:
   ```scala
   // good: clearly and efficiently express only-once execution of concurrent code
   val initialized = new AtomicBoolean(false)